 Our internal reviewers previously commented that the data collection section belonged at the end of the Methods so that the development of the stage-Q and T-SSC relationships would not distract from the overall SSY modeling that is the main objective of the paper.
 They argued that the overall analytical approach should be described first so that it makes sense why each dataset was collected and how it is used to answer the research questions or accomplish the research objectives.
-I think this problem was mainly due to the uncertainty of how to treat the stage-Q and T-SSC components since each one has it’s own Methods, Results, and Discussion.
-Were they Methods with Results and Discussion that should be organized as such?
+I think this problem was mainly due to the uncertainty of how to treat the stage-Q and T-SSC components since each one has its own Methods, Results, and Discussion.
+Are they Methods with Results and Discussion that should be organized as such?
 Or were they just a component of Data Collection?
 We have now treated the stage-Q and T-SSC components as Data Collection (in Methods) since these are standard methods that have been used for many years and moved the technical details to the Appendices.
-Many papers simply don’t include any of the technical details since they download the data from a website or the methods and resutls are detailed in a previous paper.
+Many papers simply don’t include any of the technical details since they download the data from a website or the methods and results are detailed in a previous paper.

-2a.
+R1C2a.
 Furthermore, performing a flux based approach to investigating human impacts on natural processes, such as sediment production dynamics, is by necessity a series of stepwise procedures, which provides a basis for reporting structure.
 Of course the linearity of these operations (i.e. Step 2 dependent on the results of Step 1, etc.) can be complicated by recursive operations, whereby information gleaned from later steps can inform the reoperation of earlier steps.
 This phenomenon in concert with choices, such as the employment and comparison of multiple approaches to obtain the estimate at any given step, can complicate the process of crafting an effective methodological report.
 However, one must try to navigate an effective path through these complications to effectively communicate your program of research.

-R1C2a:
+R1C2a response:

-Yes, the question of treating the T-SSC relationship as simply a method to sample and calculate SSY or is it a preliminary result in and of it’s own.
+See R1C2 response.
+Yes, the question of treating the T-SSC relationship as simply a method to sample and calculate SSY or is it a preliminary result in and of its own.
 Since it is a widely applied method we have chosen to treat it as a sampling method to calculate SSY and treated it solely as Data Collection.
-3. Discussion elements incorporated in the Methods and Results sections.
+R1C3.
+Discussion elements incorporated in the Methods and Results sections.
 You have elected to apply a Methods/Results/Discussion for the overall structure of the MS. However, Discussion material has been interdigitated with Methods and Results material.
 Reorganize as needed.

-R1C3: Done.
+R1C3 response: Done.
 Significantly reorganized the MS.

 4. Clear presentation of the relationship between sampling protocol and estimation of sub-watershed signals.
 Sub-watersheds along a mainstem channel are nested, rather than discreet, i.e. the watershed of FG2 includes the watershed of FG1 rather than only the additional drainage area between FG1 and FG2 as implied in Fig.1 and in the text (p.
 206-210).
 Make sure that you nail this point when introducing your study design/study region.

 R1C4: Done.
-The nested watersheds/subwatersheds are described in detail in 2nd paragraph of Study Area and the calculation of SSY from each subwatershed is explicitly described in the Methods section 3.2.1
+The nested watersheds/subwatersheds are described in detail in 2nd paragraph of Study Area and the calculation of SSY from each subwatershed is described in the Methods overview and Methods section 3.2.1

 5. Discuss all findings in the context of relevant literature.
 The findings were very well discussed in the context of the canon of relevant literature, with the exception of section 5.1.